Knabberpause/pyclock/v1.1/README.md

-# pyclock
+# pydatetime
 ## An open-source, python library to viewing dates and times

 ### How to install
 '''
-pip install pyclock
+pip install pydatetime
 '''

 v1.1.1